-You can use scripts to tailor the actions AM does as part of policy evaluation to your environment.
+You can use scripts to tailor the actions that AM takes as part of policy evaluation.

 AM includes a sample policy condition script that demonstrates how to access a user's profile information, use that information in HTTP calls, and make a policy decision based on the outcome.